 John Mueller, Google Webmaster Trends Analyst, was asked in an English Google Webmaster Central office-hours hangout about keyword density.

-In particular, he was asked whether using exact match anchor text in navigation links, or in headers can be bad for SEO even when a site has unique content, and the density of keywords is natural.
+In particular, he was asked whether using exact match anchor text in navigation links or headers can be bad for SEO even when a site has unique content and the density of keywords is natural.
 Google confirmed that you should use anchor text that makes sense for your users.

-You can view the entire conversation in the video below:
+You can watch the entire conversation in the video below:

-- Matt Cutts, in response to a question about keyword density, confirmed that there is no hard and fast rule.
+In response to a question about keyword density in 2011, Matt Cutts confirmed that there is no hard and fast rule.
 It varies depending on keyword and topic.
-If you keyword stuff, then it could hurt your position in the rankings
+If you keyword stuff, then it could hurt your position in the rankings.

-Matt Cutts, the previous head of Webspam at Google, was asked the following question:
+Matt Cutts, the former head of Webspam at Google, was asked the following question:

 What is the ideal keyword density: 0.7%, 7%, or 77%?
 Or is it some other number?